bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 Remember, in Unix/Linux anything goes, so while some conventions have emerged, you just can't make any assumptions.
 Even the simplest things are not really standardised.
 Sure, many Unix/Linux commands use  `-v` to enable verbose mode, but many others use that same flag to output their version number!

 PowerShell provides some sanctuary from this chaos through a [documented list of standard parameters](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_commonparameters?view=powershell-7.4) for all built-in commands.
-These standard parameters aren't all mandatory, so some are only available on some commands, but when they're available, they'll always do the same thing!
+These standard parameters aren't all mandatory, so some are only available on some commands, but when they're available, they'll always do the same thing.

 While the core language religiously implements these common parameters on all commands, that's not where the sanity ends!
-Since a command is just a fancy function, and since scripts are just functions in a file by themselves, the feature is actually available in commands, scripts, and functions, so everywhere you use parameters.
+Since a command is just a fancy function, and since scripts are just functions in a file by themselves, the feature is actually available in commands, scripts, and functions, i.e. everywhere you use parameters.
 To add support for these refreshing standards to your own code you simply need to prefix your parameter definitions with a line of the form `[CmdletBinding()]`, and you're done!

 To see how simple this is, let's update our doubling function so it supports debugging with `-Verbose`: